blankenshipg17/ISPel-content-web-applications/web-apps/message_and_flask/part4/index.md

   * Smaller message size, faster loading speed
   * Easier to be parsed by JavaScript
 * Disadvantages:
-  * No error handling for JSON calls
+  * <mark>No error handling for JSON calls</mark>
-  * unsecure, a JSON service returns a JSON response wrapped in a function call. if a service from untrusted server, it can cause a security issue
+  * <mark>unsecure</mark>, a JSON service returns a JSON response wrapped in a function call. if a service from untrusted server, it can cause a security issue

 |||[Index](../../)||| [Prev](../part3/)|||